AgenaTrader/AgenaIndicator-documentation/README.md

 ## Short version on how to deploy
 We have already created a branch called *gh-pages* and all data from this branch will be displayed on GitHub Pages.

-### Commit your changes to master
+### Commit changes
-Commit your changes into the master repository and sync with your remote repository.
+Create a commit and send all of your changes into the master repository and sync with your remote repository.

 ### Build
 Now we are ready to to execute the following shell script to *build the website* from our markdown files.
 ```bash
 ./buildanddeploy.sh -b
 ```

+### Commit build
+It is time to commit the new build into the master repository.
+Create a commit, send all of your changes into the master repository and sync with your remote repository.

 ### Deploy
 If the build process has finished, we can start to *deploy the website* to the gh-branch of our remote repository.